 If you are looking for a cheap place to eat in Copenhagen, you should visit Sunset Boulevard.
 It’s my favorite place to have an excellent fresh-made burger.

 You can find this shop near the Fish Market (Københavns Hovedbanegård).

 I find Snack Burger and other burgers are not much different, so I usually go with Snack Burger.
-Not only so cheap, but Snack burger is also delicious.
+Not only so cheap, but the Snack burger is also delicious.
 The sauce of Snack Beef Burger reminds me of the taste of Vietnamese Banh Mi.

 If you’d like to have a Greek meal in Copenhagen, Samos can be the right choice.
-Samos is a budget greek restaurant with “all you can eat” buffet.
-Although the food selection is limited, food is tasty.
+Samos is a budget greek restaurant with an “all you can eat” buffet.
+Although the food selection is limited, the food is tasty.

 Price: The buffer is 60 ~ 79 DKK (can be changed)

 Limitation: The restaurant is small with many tables, so you might feel uncomfortable if you have intimacy problems.